Accessible Color Sequences for Data Visualization: Introduction

 The accessibility concerns can be addressed through technical means by enforcing a minimum distance between colors in a perceptually-uniform color space and by using color-vision-deficiency simulations to also enforce the minimum distance for various color-vision deficiencies.
 However, a color sequence should also be aesthetically pleasing, to make it easier on the eyes and to encourage adoption of it, which is a matter of personal preference that cannot be directly accounted for with color-perception calculations.
 To address this, random accessible color sequences were generated and then presented as part of an online survey in an attempt to crowdsource data on aesthetic preference.
 The results of this survey were then used to train a machine-learning model to quantify aesthetic preference, which was in turn used to rank the randomly-generated color sequences in concert with accessibility constraints in order to select the ones that were both aesthetically pleasing and accessible, including to individuals with color-vision deficiencies.

 The remainder of this paper is organized as follows.
 We start by discussing related work in Section~\ref{sec:relatedwork}, before moving on to cover a procedure for generating random accessible color sets in Section~\ref{sec:colorsets}.
 Next, we discuss a color-sequence survey that was used to collect aesthetic-preference data in Section~\ref{sec:survey}, a model constructed using the data in Section~\ref{sec:model}, and results from the model and other color-sequence-accessibility constraints in Section~\ref{sec:results}.
-Finally, we provide a discussion of the results in Section~\ref{sec:discussion}, a visualization of which is shown in \figurename~\ref{fig:colorcycles}, before concluding in Section~\ref{sec:conclusions}.
+Finally, we provide a discussion of the results in Section~\ref{sec:discussion}, before making a comparison to existing color sequences in Section~\ref{sec:comparison} and concluding in Section~\ref{sec:conclusions}.